Shopify/argo-admin-template/README.md

 _**Note:** Currently `PRODUCT_SUBSCRIPTION` and `DEFAULT` are the only supported extension types._

-Finally, inspect the reasult of the `generate` command:
+Finally, inspect the result of the `generate` command:

 ```sh
 git diff